 Introduction by workers or visitors is the most likely pathway for human-to-animal transmission on a farm.
-Recognizing this, all workers including farm owners should monitor themselves for signs of infection before entering the farm.
+Recognizing that, all workers including farm owners should monitor themselves for signs of infection before entering the farm.
 People who operate, work on, or visit farms and who have symptoms of SARS-CoV-2 when they arrive at work or become sick during the day should immediately be separated from other workers, animals, and other people and be sent home.
-Anyone who develops symptoms should avoid contact with animals, including farmed and companion animals, and other farm personnel and stay at home until they have fully recovered.
-Vaccination of workers and appropriate PPE use would additionally reduce the risk of introduction of SARS-CoV-2 into the farms.
-Ty.
+Everyone who develops symptoms outside of work should avoid contact with animals, including farmed and companion animals, and other farm personnel and stay home.

 A system should be established to identify, monitor, and control individuals entering premises and to prevent the entry of unauthorized individuals.
-Access to farms should be limited to essential personnel and visitors e.g., feed and supply delivery.
+Access to farms should be limited to essential personnel and visitors e.g. feed and supply delivery.
 Signage should provide guidance to workers and visitors regarding the farm's biosecurity requirements.